glycerine/gosimnet/README.md

 not reflect the true degree of testing that has been done.
-Also I assume that with net.Conn now available, almost anything can be made to run on top of, and so regular web servers etc will provide coverage.
+Also I assume that with net.Conn now available, almost anything can be made to run on top of it, and so regular web servers etc will provide coverage.

 If you spot any issues, on any part, though,